grnet/kamaki/docs/setup.rst

     $ kamaki config set log_data on

-In order to convert more files, users may run kamaki with the -c option (Example 2.3) and apply the steps described above.
+In order to convert more files, users may run kamaki with the -c option, which runs kamaki with a different configuration file (Example 2.3) and apply the steps described above.

 .. code-block:: console
     :emphasize-lines: 1